St. Mary's Church, Meenangadi: Holy Soonoro (Holy Girdle of St.Mary)

 According to Oriental Orthodox Church tradition, the Virgin Mary died in the presence of all apostles except Thomas the Apostle.
 At the time of the assumption, Thomas was in India and he returned to Jerusalem and travelled on the sky by the help of Holy Spirit to attend the assumption of Mary.
 He arrived late and the saint visualised that Mary's body was taken by the Angels.
 At that time, St. Thomas could reach there.
 Thomas had doubtful nature; to persuade others, he asked Mary to give him a sign of her for her memory and remembrance.
 Then a chariot stopped in the air and Mary gave her girdle (soonoro) to Thomas.
 He showed this girdle to other disciples of Jesus and convinced them.
 He took the girdle on his journey.
 Many miracles have been reported after people have seen or touched this girdle.
 It was taken to Şanlıurfa and was then kept in a church in Homs, Syria.
 The original girdle is a relic belonging to Saint Mary Church of the Holy Belt.

 Saint Thomas kept the holy belt with him.
 After he died as a martyr in Mylapore, his and relics have been kept in India.
 In 394 AD, the holy girdle moved from India to Şanlıurfa on 22 August 705. and established in Saint Mary Church of the Holy Belt.
 This church is also known as the Church of Holy Girdle or The Church of the Lady of the Girdle.
-Some manuscripts and a Garshunian book containing stories and speeches were send by the people of Homs in 1852.
+Some manuscripts and a Garshunian book containing stories and speeches were sent by the people of Homs in 1852.
 The Archbishop of Homs ordered the renovation of the church.
 On 20 July 1953 A.D, The Holy Girdle was discovered at the Altar of the church by Patriarch Ignatius Aphrem I Barsoum in the presence of Alexandros, the Greek Orthodox bishop of Homs, Syria.
 This girdle is considered to be one of the most important relic in Syriac Orthodox Church.